CodingNomads/articles/movie-tweets/movie-analysis.md

 And again it comes with an interesting feature: The timestamps are in <a href="https://www.unixtimestamp.com/" target="_blank">unixtime</a> format!

 **UNIX time** is a time format often used in computer time that shows the seconds passed since January 1st, 1970.
 You can use online converters to translate it to a format that is easier to read for humans.
 If you're interested, read more about <a href='https://en.wikipedia.org/wiki/Unix_time' target='_blank'>Unix time on Wikipedia</a>.

+<div style="width:100%;height:0;padding-bottom:50%;position:relative;"><iframe src="https://giphy.com/embed/9u514UZd57mRhnBCEk" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/reaction-9u514UZd57mRhnBCEk">via GIPHY</a></p>

 <h2 id="set-up-your-notebook">Set Up Your Notebook</h2>